-It seemed the Government of Colombia was burdened by the extreme costs in logistics and medical treatment of a parasitic infection affecting over a thousand (1,000) soldiers monthly.
-This parasite transmitted by the bite of a sand fly which deposits the eggs of a parasite just underneath the skin in the mucosa region.
+The Government of Colombia was burdened by the extreme costs in logistics and medical treatment of a parasitic infection affecting over a thousand (1,000) soldiers monthly.
+This parasite is transmitted by the bite of a sandfly, which deposits the eggs of a parasite just underneath the skin in the mucosa region.

-The eggs grow and then hatch various a parasite that begin to burrow their way throughout the body traveling via the bloodstream, the mucosa and through organs.
-These little suckers; given the chance will literally eat you from the inside out.
-After years of proliferation and the deterioration of our organ systems we succumb to a extremely horrible death.
-This of course is the worst case scenario; there is medications for Leishmaniasis and treatment is definitive, but costs are high.
+The eggs grow and then hatch various parasites that begin to burrow their way throughout the body traveling via the bloodstream, the mucosa, and through organs.
+These parasites, given the chance, will literally eat a person from the inside out.
+After years of proliferation and the deterioration of our organ systems, we succumb to a horrible death.
+This is the worst-case scenario; there are medications for Leishmaniasis and treatment is definitive, but costs are high.

 It was simple, the Military wished to know if our treatment method or modality as Dr. Fernandez calls it, would work for the parasite “Leishmaniasis” or as colloquially known in Colombia; “el Pito”.

-After three days of study Dr. Fernandez (also known to seclude himself), came to the conclusion that he needed two questions answered to absolutely know if PCI would work for a Parasite, in particular Leishmaniasis.
+After three days of study, Dr. Fernandez came to the conclusion that he needed two questions answered to absolutely know if PCI would work for a parasite, in particular Leishmaniasis.

-In our upcoming clinical trials to be performed con currently with the HIV and Laminitis trials, we will prove the effectiveness of PCI in the treatment of Leishmaniasis and other tropical diseases as well.
+In our upcoming clinical trials to be performed concurrently with the HIV and Laminitis trials, we will prove the effectiveness of PCI in the treatment of Leishmaniasis and other tropical diseases as well.
 In the Leishmaniasis trials, GMT has developed a rugged PCI-1 that will be able to administer treatments in the jungle.
-For the Colombian Military it means getting treatment while on post and thereby drastically reducing costs.
+For the Colombian Military, it means getting treatment while on the post and thereby drastically reducing suffering and costs.

-Some of the images and content in our website is graphical and disturbing in nature to most individuals of a non-medical background.
-In an effort to illustrate accurately the physical conditions sometimes associate with this disease, we have incorporated the least graphical illustrations as possible.
-We believe that it is important to properly portray images that can provide our audience a better visual understanding of the impact and suffering that people are experiencing worldwide by some of these hideous diseases.
+Some of the images and content on our website is graphical and disturbing in nature to some individuals of a non-medical background.
+In an effort to illustrate accurately the physical conditions, sometimes associated with this disease, we have incorporated the least graphical illustrations as possible.
+We believe that it is important to properly portray images that can provide our audience with a better visual understanding of the impact and suffering that people are experiencing worldwide by some of these hideous diseases.

-These illustrations underline the importance for us to complete our clinical research and procure a cure .
-Our mission is to provide a cure for these diseases, we hope to inspire and emphasize this importance to you.
+These illustrations underline the importance for us to complete our clinical research and procure cures.
+Our mission is to provide cures for these diseases, we hope to inspire and emphasize the importance of this to you.